Dig dancing and Brazilian boys? Listen to headliner Tiago Sena as he beats the ...

 Bargain Books Factory Shop

 While the Bargain Books chain stores have already established themselves as the go-to spots for discounted reading material, the company’s only factory shop in Diep River promises a wide array of paper- and hardbacks at even lower prices.
-The biggest bookstore in South Africa (it boasts an area larger than a supermarket), the outlet claims a vast selection of fiction and non-fiction in almost every imaginable category, from local bestsellers and biographies to romance and children’s narratives, and even stocks a few recent releases.
+Spanning an area larger than a supermarket, the outlet claims a vast selection of fiction and non-fiction in almost every imaginable category, from local bestsellers and biographies to romance and children’s narratives, and even stocks a few recent releases.
 Although the immense, industrial shop is mainly orientated towards supplying disadvantaged schools and libraries and corporates looking to help boost the country’s literacy level in bulk, they’re equally willing to welcome any member of the public that’s simply seeking a good, inexpensive read.

 Opening times: Monday – Friday: 9am – 5pm; Saturday and public holidays: 9am – 2pm